- Kellogg's Better Days Home

 The way our foods are packaged ensures their safety, freshness and great taste.
 We also consider the impact of our packaging on the environment.
 Our founder, W.K Kellogg, understood the importance of sustainable packaging and these dual considerations when introducing the very first boxes of Kellogg’s Corn Flakes made from recycled content.

-In addition to designing our packaging to be sustainable, we know that we need to work to help build recycling infrastructure and recycling behavior among consumers.
+In addition to designing our packaging to be sustainable, we know that we need to help develop recycling infrastructure and help improve consumer recycling behavior.
 We take seriously our responsibility to champion education and build partnerships in this space.

 - Reduce packaging usage across our portfolio by decreasing total packaging weight wherever possible.